-In December 2018, we issued a promissory note to Livio Susin, one of our directors, in the principal amount of \$155,207, pursuant to which Mr. Susin loaned funds to us through a series of advances.
+In December 2018, we issued a promissory note to Livio Susin, one of our directors, in the principal amount of \$144,666, pursuant to which Mr. Susin loaned funds to us through a series of advances.
 All indebtedness under this promissory note bears interest at a rate of 21% per annum.
-The indebtedness under this promissory note is unsecured, and repayable 90 days following to the successful completion of an initial public offering or a reverse takeover transaction which results in our shares being listed on a public exchange.
-As of June 30, 2022, the total outstanding principal amount of, and accrued interest under, this promissory note was \$89,729.
-In November 2022, we entered into debt settlement and subscription agreement with Mr. Susin for the settlement of the promissory note, through the issuance of common our shares at a 40% discount to the price of an initial public offering.
+The maturity date of this promissory note is June 30, 2021.
+As of December 31, 2021, the total outstanding principal amount of, and accrued interest under, this promissory note was \$87,060.

-In February 2019, we issued a second promissory note to Mr. Susin in the principal amount of \$255,091, pursuant to which he loaned funds to us through a series of advances.
+In February 2019, we issued a second promissory note to Mr. Susin in the principal amount of \$245,768, pursuant to which he loaned funds to us through a series of advances.
 Indebtedness under this promissory note bears interest at a rate of 2% per annum.
-The indebtedness under this promissory note is unsecured, and is repayable 90 days following to the successful completion of an initial public offering or a reverse takeover transaction which results in our shares being listed on a public exchange.
-In January 2021, Mr. Susin forgave \$39,746 (CAD\$50,000) of indebtedness under this promissory note in exchange for 13,889 shares of our Class B common shares.
-As of June 30, 2022, the total outstanding principal of, and accrued interest under, this promissory note was \$215,353.
+The indebtedness under this promissory note is unsecured, and is repayable 90 days following to the successful completion of an initial public offering or a reverse takeover transaction which results in our shares being listed on a Canadian public exchange.
+In January 2021, Mr. Susin forgave CAD \$50,000 of indebtedness under this promissory note in exchange for 13,889 shares of our Class B common shares.
+As of December 31, 2021, the total outstanding principal of, and accrued interest under, this promissory note was \$216,872.